 “If someone is gay can they get into heaven?”

 Can a gay person get in to heaven?
-What if they are a practicing homosexual and don’t stop?
+What if they are currently struggling and haven’t stopped?
 I get asked that question a lot, and here’s my answer.

 To me this is the equivalent of asking can someone who struggles with alcohol get into heaven?
 What about the one that struggles with lust?
 What about anger?
 Disobedience to parents?
 Arrogance?
 Boastful?
 Gossiping?
 Most of these are listed in Romans 1:29-30.